5argon/NotchSolution/README.md

 ## How to help me add a new device

+- Download APK in the **Build** folder.
+Then install on your Android with file manager or `adb install -r` (r = replace).
+After it runs, **rotate the device to both portrait and landscape** and take screenshots to remember informations.
 - `Editor/SimulationDevice.cs` : Add a new `enum` to this file first.
 It would show up in the simulator with `enum` dropdown.
 - `Editor/SimulationDatabase.cs` : A mapping from that `enum` to various information required.
 - `Editor/Mockups` : Mockup overlay files are here.
 It should be named this pattern `NoSo-{enum}-{Portrait/Landscape}` and colored white/transparent.
 It can be in any resolution but needs to be aspect-correct as it will be stretched out to the `Canvas`.

+## Current simulation devices available

+- iPhone X
+- Huawei Mate 20 Pro (Thank you @06Games !)
+- OnePlus 6T (Thank you @06Games !)

 # Blatant advertisement